 The first years of life are a critical period for brain development.
 At this time, the brain is at its most malleable, which presents a time of both great opportunity and vulnerability for a baby.
 Social interactions and parental engagement during this period are essential for a child’s language development.
 That’s why parents need to understand the vital role they play in their little one’s learning success.

 What influences language development?

 Babies start to learn about language even before they begin to speak.
 When they cry or babble, and receive a caring response from an adult, they are forming and strengthening neural connections related to communication and social skills.
-These interactions are known as “serve and return” interactions, and are critical for development.
-Interactive relationships between parents and their kids are not only expected, but are also essential to avoid developmental delays or a negative impact on their future well-being.
-The quality of the child’s environment and the availability of enriching experiences early on will be critical in determining the strength of her future brain architecture.
+These interactions are known as “serve and return” interactions and are critical for development.
+Interactive relationships between parents and their kids are not only expected but are also essential to avoid developmental delays or a negative impact on their future well-being.
+The quality of the child’s environment and the availability of enriching experiences early on will be critical in determining the strength of their future brain architecture.

 If you want to get started on verbal interactions, here’s one of our activities that has ideas for just that!
 Take a look here: